yijunwang0805/covid-19/SEIR Forecast_Yijun Wang & Owen Xu/README.md

 - Download my Jupyter notebook file: [SEIR.ipynb](https://github.com/yijunwang0805/YijunWang/blob/master/SEIR%20Forecast_Yijun%20Wang%20%26%20Owen%20Xu/SEIR.ipynb)

 ### Summary
 - This study seeks to forecast the number of SARS-CoV-2 infectious cases.
-This study finds that under the current scenario, Wuhan, Beijing, Shanghai would have 0.9, 4.9, 7 million infectious cases at the peak time on 2020-06-28, 2020-04-14, and 2020-04-02, respectively.
-Result finds that reducing the basic reproduction number would reduce the number of infectious cases, while prolong the peak time and thus the duration of the epidemic
+This study finds that under the current scenario, if no quarantine or other intervention applies, Wuhan, Beijing, Shanghai would have 0.9, 4.9, 7 million infectious cases at the peak time on 2020-05-06, 2020-04-14, and 2020-04-02, respectively.

 ### Background
--  There has been a novel coronavirus (2019-nCoV) pneumonia outbreak in China since December 2019 which spreads internationally.
+-  There has been a novel coronavirus (2019-nCoV) pneumonia outbreak in Wuhan, China since December 2019 which spreads internationally.
 - On 2019-12-01, the first case of nCoV exhibits symptons, according to Huang's [Clinical features of patients infected with 2019 novel coronavirus in Wuhan, China](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30183-5/fulltext#seccestitle10).
-This date is used as the first day of the epidemic.
+This date is used as the first day of the epidemic for Wuhan city.
 - On 2020-1-23, Wuhan city lockdowns [(ifeng news)](http://news.ifeng.com/c/7tpL47zV2Vy).
-Before Wuhan lockdown, 5 million people leave the city [(Tencent News)](https://new.qq.com/sv1/qd/aoyou.html?cmsid=20200127A0EFXJ00)
+Before Wuhan lockdown, 5 million people left the city [(Tencent News)](https://new.qq.com/sv1/qd/aoyou.html?cmsid=20200127A0EFXJ00).
+This date will be used as the start of the epidemic for the rest of China.
-- There is a time lag between onset of symptons and case confirmed, particularly due to staff and medical supply shortage
-- The median time from onset of symptoms to first hospital admission was 7 days, according to Huang's [Clinical features of patients infected with 2019 novel coronavirus in Wuhan, China](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30183-5/fulltext#seccestitle10) (2020).
+- There is a time lag between onset of symptons and case confirmed, particularly due to staff and medical supply shortage.
+The median time from onset of symptoms to first hospital admission was 7 days, according to Huang's [Clinical featupracticeres of patients infected with 2019 novel coronavirus in Wuhan, China](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30183-5/fulltext#seccestitle10) (2020).
-- After the Wuhan outbreak, people quaratine at home if their cases are not severe, which is a common practice to avoid cross-infection.
+- After the Wuhan outbreak, people quaratine at home if their cases are not severe, which is a common  to avoid cross-infection.

 ### Assumption
 - Assume homogeneous features across cities